History, tourist information, and nearby accommodation

 Attraction Type: Historic Building

-Location: half mile south of the village
+Location: A half-mile south of the village

 English Heritage - see also: English Heritage memberships (official website)